Welcome to the Health Center

 - Painful earache

-2. DO NOT send a sick child to school for the school nurse to decide whether he/she should be in school.
+2. DO NOT SEND A SICK CHILD TO SCHOOL FOR THE SCHOOL NURSE TO DECIDE WEATHER OR NOT HE/SHE SHOULD BE IN SCHOOL.
 If in doubt, call your family physician.
-School nurses can assess and refer, but do not diagnose, and will always refer to you and/or your physician if in doubt.
+School nurses can assess and refer, but DO NOT DIAGNOSE and will always refer to you and/or your physician if in doubt.

-3. If your child sustains an injury at home or off campus, please take care of it at home.
+3. If your child sustains an injury at home or off campus, PLEASE TAKE CARE OF IT AT HOME.
 The nurse is more than happy to take care of injuries that happen during school hours, but the nurse is not here to take the place of your primary physician's evaluation and treatment.
+Please call your physician as needed.

 4. If your child becomes ill enough to be removed from school, has more than a minor injury, or has an emergency, you will be notified.
-It is the parent's responsibility to make arrangements to pick up an ill or injured child as promptly as possible.
+It is the parent's responsibility to make arrangements to pick up an ill or injured child promptly within one hour of notification.
 Students are not permitted to walk home sick, even with permission.
 Please make sure there are up-to-date home/work numbers on your child's emergency card.
-Please notify the school/nurse immediately of any changes in phone numbers.
-If your child has a temperature in the health office of 100 degrees or greater, they will be sent home.
+Please notify the school immediately of any changes in phone numbers.
+If your child has a temperature in the health office of 100 degrees or greater, they will be sent home per Maricopa County guidelines.
 Any child with an undiagnosed rash will be sent home and should remain out of school until all symptoms are gone or a physician verifies (with a written note) that the child is not contagious and is well enough to return to school.
-If your child is sent home by the school nurse due to fever, vomiting or diarrhea, he/she may not return to school for at least 24 hours even if he/she is feeling better.
+If your child is sent home by the school nurse due to fever, vomiting or diarrhea, he/she may not return to school for at least 24 hours, even if he/she is feeling better.

-If every parent follows these procedures, it will save much suffering and prevent the spread of contagious diseases, some which may be life threatening.
+If every parent follows these procedures, it will save a lot of suffering and prevent the spread of contagious diseases, some that may be life threatening.

 AS ALWAYS, hand washing is the best defense against the spread of germs.
 Washing hands thoroughly with soap and warm water is the best method.
 Do not hesitate to call your physician if you have any questions or concerns regarding your child.